Are you dreaming of island life? You are not alone!

 We were able to downsize and are now a single car household.
 Based on the shipping and registration costs, we decided to buy a vehicle on the island rather than ship a car here.

 Traditional vehicle leases are not available and most people end up buying a car.
-You will need proof of residence (usually a water bill) for vehicle registration.
+You will need proof of residence (usually a water or electricity bill) for vehicle registration.

 The Marbete sticker is vehicle registration and minimum required auto insurance.
 This sticker is placed on the inside of the passenger side windshield.
 The expiration month is indicated by hole punch in the sticker and renewed annually.